-Events in Barcelona – July
+What’s on in Barcelona in July

-- Festival Cruilla: July 4th – 6th 2019.
+- Festival Cruilla: July 10th – 13th 2024.
 Less famous but just as potent as its cousin Primavera Sound, Cruilla is a festival beloved by locals for its mix of rock, reggae, Latin, and Catalan music.
 It goes down at the Parc del Fòrum.